kachkaev/php-r/README.md

 ```

 #### Separate access to input / output / errors for each R command
-To avoid parsing a mix of R input, output and errors, the result of script execution can be accessed separately:
+To avoid manual splitting of a mix of R input, output and errors, the result of script execution can be accessed separately:
 ```
 $rProcess = $r->createInteractiveProcess();